treygrainger/lucene-solr-plugins/README.md

 Where I put useful plugins that haven't been committed to Lucene/Solr yet.
 Included plugins are listed below.

 <h3>ConcatenateBetweenFilter:</h3>
 <p>A Token Filter used to concatenate one or more tokens into a single token within a token stream.
-You can specify a token separator, a token at which to begin concatenation, and token at which to end concatenation, whether you want those marker tokens to be included, excluded, or dropped from concatenation.
+You can specify a token separator, a token at which to begin concatenation, a token at which to end concatenation, and whether you want those marker tokens to be separated, combined, or dropped from the concatenated token.
 By default, it concatenates all tokens in the token stream with a space.</p>

 <p>With default settings:</p>
        ['the', 'quick', 'brown', fox'] => ['the quick brown fox']